 5. Chili Spray

 Combine 3 ½ ounces of ground chili pepper with ½ gallon of boiling water.
-Let it boil for five minutes, then remove it from the heat.
-Next, add ½ gallon of cold water and 2-3 drops of liquid soap.
+Let it simmer for five minutes, then remove it from the heat.

-Stir well, and let the mixture sit and cool for a few hours.
-Try it on a small section of an affected plant, then check it after 24 hours.
-If there are no adverse effects, then use it all over the plants as needed.
+Try the solution on a small section of an affected plant, then check it after 24 hours.
+If there are no adverse effects, apply it to the entire plant as needed.

 6. Create a Habitat Friendly to Birds